 We maintain a product safety and compliance program in support of our efforts to sell products that are safe and to protect our customers and our people.
-We seek to maintain consistent quality of our manufacturers' products through a range of measures to assess quality and identify opportunities in order to promote prompt responses to any identified issues.
-Our quality assurance measures include a variety of monitoring procedures and practices such as inspection of pre-production samples, site visits of our vendors' production facilities and inspection of inbound shipments at our distribution facilities.
+We seek to maintain a level of safety of our products through a range of measures to assess and identify opportunities to promote prompt responses to any identified issues.
+Our safety assurance measures include a variety of monitoring procedures and practices such as inspection and testing of samples, site visits of our vendors' production facilities and inspection of inbound shipments at our distribution facilities.